 Patriarchy sharply delineates women into ‘good’ and ‘bad’ based on their control over their sexuality.
 Bad women sell sex or—worse yet—enjoy it.
 Good women are mothers, not lovers.
 The fundamental conflict of interest inherent in this worldview is conveniently ignored.
 (Remember the patriarchal imperative for perpetuating the bloodline.)

-That means good women do not enjoy sex.
+That means good women (according to the patriarchal definition) do not enjoy sex.
 They do not initiate it.
 They do not have desires.
 Instead, they have phobias.
 They do not touch themselves.
 They do not explore sex.
 They have no permission for anything other than vanilla sex in the missionary position.
 All they are socially permitted to do is lie back, wait for it to be over and hopefully earn an emotionally rewarding hug at the end.

 It is left to men to do the dirty work of initiating sex, penetrating, setting the rhythm of the sex act through their pelvic thrusting, and generally getting it all over and done with as soon as possible.